-The role of the Regional Client and Family Centred Care Steering Committee is to lead and support the spread of Client and Family Centred Care throughout the Saskatoon Health Region.
+The role of the Regional Client and Family Centred Care Steering Committee is to lead and support the spread of Client and Family Centred Care throughout Saskatoon and area.
 The Steering Committee aims to fundamentally change the culture of our relationships with clients and families.
 This group was established in 2007.
-Membership includes experienced Patient and Family Advisors, Physicians, and Saskatoon Health Region staff.
+Membership includes experienced Patient and Family Advisors, Physicians, and staff.

 - Identify Client and Family Centred Care priorities and develop corresponding action plans.

 - Develop and monitor key measures and outcomes related to Client and Family Centred Care.

 - Collaborate with regional governance committees, operational committees, and department committees, affiliates, and community partners to improve Client and Family Centred Care.

 - Maintain registry of all CFCC related activities and resources.